-• We require medical information forms to be completed annually for all children attending the school in the School Forms Online (SFO) registration.
+- We require a medical information Questionnaire to be completed annually for all children attending the school in your Parent Portal (MySchool) - It is the responsibility of parents with children who have medical conditions (diabetes, seizures, asthma etc.) to identify their children to the school using the medical Questionnaire in your Parent Portal (MySchool)

-- It is the responsibility of parents with children who have medical conditions (diabetes, seizures, asthma etc.) to identify their children to the school using the medical forms in the School Forms Online (SFO) registration. - If your child requires medication to be administered at school, parents are required to complete the Permission to Administer Medication Form.
-This form can be picked up from the School Office or by emailing the School Office Administrator.
-All medication provided to the school is administered in the School Office.
+- If your child requires medication to be administered at school, parents are required to complete the Permission to Administer Medication Form.
+This form can be picked up from the School Office or by emailing the School Office Administrator. - All medication provided to the school is administered in the School Office. - Medication must be provided in original packaging.
+Prescriptions must include prescription number.